Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/README.md

 Diagram 12

 Now the focus is on deseasonalising the data.
-This is acheived by dividing the actual sales figures by the seasonal compoent (St) for each corresponding tiime period.
-The formula is applied to the first row and then dragged down through the entire dataset to adjust all sales values for seasonality.
+This is acheived by dividing the actual sales figures by the seasonal component (St) for each corresponding tiime period.
+The formula is applied to the first row and then dragged down through the entire Yt/St column to adjust all sales values for seasonality.
 This is significant because it isolates the underlying trend in the data, illustrated in Diagram 13.

 ![Diagram 13](https://github.com/Mojm4321/Excel-Forecasting-Sales-Using-Time-Series-Analysis-For-Clothing-Company/blob/main/Diagram%2013%20forecast%20excel.png)